Epistemic diversity across language models mitigates knowledge collapse: Approach

 \section{Approach}

 We study the progress of model performance in AI ecosystems containing 1, 2, 4, and 16 models, each re-trained on their collective output over 10 iterations.
-All models begin as identical copies of a pre-trained model but are fine-tuned on unique subsets of the training data.
+All models begin as identical copies of a pre-trained model but are fine-tuned on equal-sized, non-overlapping subsets of the training data\footnote{This approach using non-overlapping train sets is sometimes called bootstrap aggregation (bagging) \cite{ganaie_ensemble_2022} and has been applied in early work studying performance of model ecosystems \cite[e.g.,][]{krogh_neural_1994}}.
 This segmentation approach enables us to isolate and examine the effect of diversity across models on their performance under fixed model architecture and a fixed per-ecosystem resource budget for data size (number of tokens, $N$) and compute.
+We first introduce the primary experimental setting, which demonstrates a clear positive effect of ecosystem diversity on model performance in a controlled, though limited, setting.
+Then, in Section~\ref{sec:approach_variations}, we present variations of this primary setting that aim to approximate more realistic conditions and to examine how the location of the optimum shifts with factors such as model size, data size, incorporation of real data into training, and temperature sampling.
+We denote the following main variables: $D$ (ecosystem diversity), $M$ (number of models per ecosystem), $N$ (fixed data size per ecosystem, i.e., number of tokens), $n$ (data size per model), $T$ (number of iterations $t$, i.e., 10), and $\mu$ (model perplexity).

 Each iteration step involves an evolving \textbf{training dataset} used to update model weights, a fixed \textbf{generation dataset} used to generate artificial training data for the next iteration, and a fixed \textbf{evaluation dataset} used to measure model perplexity (see Figure~\ref{fig:approach}).
 The evaluation dataset is the same for all models and corresponds to the original Wikitext2 test set.
 The generation datasets are unique to each model but fixed across all iterations, corresponding to randomly sampled subsets of the original Wikitext2 training data.